 The letter will identify each of the issues complained about, summarise how the Complaint Panel Hearing proceeded, and confirm each of the Complaint Panel's findings of fact and recommendations, if any, with reasons.
-The letter will also confirm that, if the Complainant believes that this Complaints Policy does not comply with the Regulations, or that the School and/or Complaints Panel has not followed the procedure outlined in this Complaints Policy, the Complainant may refer their complaint to the Education and Skills Funding Agency (ESFA).
-ESFA will not investigate the complaint itself but may check whether the Schools Complaint Policy complies with Regulations, and whether the school and/or Complaints Panel has followed the Policy correctly.
+The letter will also confirm that, if the Complainant believes that this Complaints Policy does not comply with the Regulations, or that the School and/or Complaints Panel has not followed the procedure outlined in this Complaints Policy, the Complainant may refer their complaint to the Department for Education (DFE).
+DFE will not investigate the complaint itself but may check whether the Schools Complaint Policy complies with Regulations, and whether the school and/or Complaints Panel has followed the Policy correctly.